jiweigang1/janito/docs/guides/using.md

 janito --web
 ```

-## 📝 Basic Usage Tips
+## Basic Usage Tips
 - Use natural language to describe what you want Janito to do (e.g., "Add type hints to all functions in utils.py").
 - In the chat shell, use `/help` for available commands.
 - Use CLI flags to customize behavior (see [CLI Options](../reference/cli-options.md)).

-## 📚 More Resources
+## More Resources

-- See [System Prompt Profile](prompt_profiles.md) for details on the agent’s instructions and customization.
-- See [How Janito Uses Tools](using_tools.md) for details on automatic tool selection.
+- [How Janito Uses Tools](using_tools.md): Automatic tool selection details.
-- See the Supported Models page in the documentation navigation for information on LLM compatibility.
+- Supported Models: See documentation navigation for LLM compatibility.
-- See [Costs & Value Transparency](../about/costs.md) for details on pricing and efficiency.
+- [Costs & Value Transparency](../about/costs.md): Pricing and efficiency details.